 SQL server change tracking

-Change Tracking saves the change information by keeping the primary key column of each row that was changed.
+Change Tracking saves the change information by keeping the primary key column of each row that changed.
 It saves a version number for each INSERT/UPDATE/DELETE operation.
-To obtain the latest data for changed rows, an application can use the primary key column values to join the source table with the tracked table.
+To retrieve the latest data for changed rows, an application can use the primary key column values to join the source table with the tracked table.
 In each execution, the application can track the latest changes by version numbers.

 Changing tracking extraction in Data Integration